domingoclub/website/content/2021-04-30-tools/2021-07-11-incubator-necklace/_index.md

 ---
 title: Incubator Necklace
+featured: True
+featured_image: body-incub09.JPG
+featured_desc: Wear this necklace for 3 weeks and incubate edible mushrooms with the heat of your body
 ---

 Wear this necklace for 3 weeks and incubate edible mushrooms with the heat of your body.
 If you take well care of your micro pet, you may harvest some!